chrisallmark/madworld/README.md

 In development mode the application uses local audio resources, however in production mode audio resources are retrieved from the AWS Simple Storage Service (S3).

-###

-To deploy the audio resources to AWS via terraform create a `terraform.tfvars` file inside the `terraform` folder providing a list of allowed origins for CORS and unique bucket name:
+To deploy the audio resources to AWS with [terraform](https://developer.hashicorp.com/terraform) create a `terraform.tfvars` file in the `terraform` folder providing a list of allowed origins for CORS and a unique bucket name:

 ```
 allowed_origins = [ "*" ]